 Levesque wouldn't divulge the amount of money the owner, Bay Plum LLC, has spent upgrading the mobile home park since purchasing it nearly three years ago for $625,000, according to Eagle files.

 In a recent letter to the Mill Pond Tenants Association, Levesque suggested they look into buying the park, a move he says would save them money in the long run.
-The tenant's group is considering the idea, according to their president, Nancy Hale.

 "Instead of a trailer park, we think of ourselves as a mobile home community and would take pride in ownership," she said.